AhmedMahrous00/nft_visual_analysis/README.md

 ## 4. Expected Outputs
 After running all steps, the `outputs/` directory will contain:
 -   Extracted features (handcrafted and deep)
--   Model training results
+-   Handcrafted and Deep-learning models results
--   Correlation analyses and other experimental results
+-   Correlation analyses and factors explaining photorelevance

 ## 5. Citation